-Wall Street opens lower as Amazon weighs on tech stocks
+US STOCKS-Wall St opens lower as Amazon weighs on tech stocks

 3 Min Read

-Amazon's (AMZN.O) shares were down 4.21 percent after it reported a 77 percent drop in profit as its rapid and costly expansion into new shopping categories and countries showed no sign of slowing.
+Amazon's shares were down 4.21 percent after it reported a 77 percent drop in profit as its rapid and costly expansion into new shopping categories and countries showed no sign of slowing.

 The stock was the biggest drag on the S&P 500 and the Nasdaq.
-The consumer discretionary index .SPLRCD, of which Amazon is a component, was the worst performer among the 11 major S&P sectors.
+The consumer discretionary index, of which Amazon is a component, was the worst performer among the 11 major S&P sectors.

-Facebook (FB.O), Google parent Alphabet (GOOGL.O) and Netflix (NFLX.O), part of the high-flying "FANG" stocks, were also lower.
+Facebook, Google parent Alphabet and Netflix, part of the high-flying "FANG" stocks, were also lower.

-The tech index .SPLRCT was down 0.55 percent.
+The tech index was down 0.55 percent.
 However, the sector has been the best performer this year, driving the S&P 500's 10.6 percent run in 2017.

 Risk sentiment also took a hit following the failure of Republicans to repeal Obamacare in a tight Senate vote overnight.